michaelneale/goose-fix-it-action/README.md

 # goose fix it

+A github action to run https://github.com/block-open-source/goose to take on tasks in the background for you using AI.
+You can label an issue with `goose` and it will open a pull request to fix it.
+You can say `help me @goose-ci - can you clean up the mess` in a pull request comment on any pull request, and goose will try to assist and fix up your PR.

 > [!WARNING]
 > An alpha version of goose for github actions!

-A github action to run https://github.com/block-open-source/goose to take on tasks in the background for you using AI.

-> [!NOTE]
-> Some have suggested this be pronounced "goosey".

 ## Usage